SCHOOL HOLIDAY BALLET WORKSHOPS

 All sessions are held at the West Australian Ballet Centre, 134 Whatley Crescent, Whadjuk Noongar Boodja, Maylands.

-These workshops are recommended for young dancers with some ballet training.
+School Holiday Workshops run for 1 hour and are recommended for young dancers with some ballet training.

 Please note that payment must be made at the time of booking.